XiangKONG2333/personal_page/_publications/2021-LoadPathChange.md

 ---
-title: "3D in situ study of damage during a 'shear to tension' load path change"
+title: "3D in situ study of damage during a shear to tension load path change"
 collection: publications
 permalink: /publication/2021-LoadPathChange
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'